Markus Kellermann Founder & CEO

 Frequently Asked Questions

 What is the best AI meeting assistant for Mac?
 Convo is the best overall for Mac users who want real-time help.
-It's built specifically for macOS with Apple Silicon optimization.
-For simple meeting notes, Granola offers the most Mac-native experience.
+It's built specifically for macOS with Apple Silicon optimization and is the only tool tested that combines bot-free capture, live in-call suggestions, cross-meeting memory, and document upload.
+For simple post-call meeting notes only, Granola offers a clean Mac-native experience.

 Do these tools work with Safari?
 Native Mac apps like Convo capture system audio, so they work with any browser including Safari.
 Browser-based tools like tl;dv require Chrome extensions.